SomeWeekendReading/someweekendreading.github.io/_posts/2022-02-08-nag-unvaccinated.md

 ## The Weekend Conclusion

-We'll leave the last word to Cheryl Rofer, another retired physics type.
+We'll leave the last word to Cheryl Rofer, another retired physics &amp; chemistry type.
 She specialized in nuclear stuff and national security, so she knows a thing or two about response to threats.
 And, alas, the public's myopic and attention-span-impaired attitude:

 <blockquote class="twitter-tweet">
   <p lang="en" dir="ltr">